lbrocke/oinit/README.md

 This repository contains a collection of programs to enable OpenSSH login for federated identities based on certificates.

-Please refer to the [Wiki](https://github.com/lbrocke/oinit/wiki) to learn about installation and configuration.
+Please refer to the [Documentation directory](Documentation/README.md) to learn about installation and configuration.

 <p align="center">
   <img src=".github/oinit.gif" /><br>